cmrazek/WallSwitch/ReadMe.txt

 	Email: chrismrazek@gmail.com

 ChangeLog:

+Version 1.4.1 - 2016-09-11:
+- Fixed bug where unchecked locations were still being displayed.

 Version 1.4 - 2016-09-04:
 - Image lists are now saved to a database, rather than held in memory.